Tiptoes: Plot

-Carol—a talented painter and independent woman—falls in love with Steven without knowing much about him other than he is the perfect man.
-But when Carol finds herself pregnant it forces Steven to expose his darkest secret—his family.
+Carol, a talented painter and independent woman, falls in love with Steven without knowing much about him other than feeling he is the perfect man.
+When Carol finds herself pregnant by Steven, he is forced to expose his darkest secret—his family.
 Steven happens to be the only average-sized person in a family of dwarfs, including his twin brother Rolfe.
 Carol and Steven are then forced to come to terms with the fact that the baby she carries may be born a dwarf.
 This terrifies Steven, who does not want his child to suffer the same way Rolfe did.
-As Carol decides to carry the child, she and Steven grow further apart, and she begins to rely on Rolfe to teach her about life as a dwarf.
+As Carol decides to carry the child to term, she and Steven grow further apart, and she begins to rely on Rolfe to teach her about life as a dwarf.

 Cast

 Production

 Matthew Bright conceived the film when he was 18, as "a raucous comedy about little people fucking each other".
 Thirty years after the screenplay was written, Bright's stepfather gave a copy of the script to Cops creator John Langley, who was interested in producing Tiptoes.

 Gary Oldman's portrayal of a dwarf was achieved through Oldman walking on his knees, and various prosthetics designed to hide his actual legs, as well as a double.
 Kate Beckinsale agreed to star in the film for scale if she would be allowed to wear her "lucky hat" during filming, and Bright agreed.
 On her first day of filming, the producers demanded that Bright tell her to remove the hat, and Bright refused, as this was the only reason she was in the film for a low salary.
 Arguments between Bright and producers persisted during filming.

 After turning in his director's cut, Bright was fired from the film.
 The film was re-edited without Bright's involvement.
-Bright attempted to have his name removed from the film, but while he was allowed to remove his screenwriting credit, replacing it with the alias Bill Weiner, he could not remove his directing credit, as he was not a member of the Director's Guild.
+Bright attempted to have his name removed from the film, but while he was allowed to remove his screenwriting credit, replacing it with the alias Bill Weiner, he could not remove his directing credit, as he was not a member of the Directors Guild.